 Since 1946, Tel-O-post has been committed to supplying the manufacturing sector, builders, DIYers, and homeowners with high-quality, safe products.
 This Tel-o-Post jack post has an 18,000-pound compression load range.
 These jack posts are made up of high-quality, heavy-duty carbon steel.
 Tel-O-Post jack posts have a corrosion-resistant powder finish (exceeds ASTM-B117-85).
 Tel-O-Post jack posts are customizable, simple to put together, and easy to use.
 They have double locks for added safety.
 Maximum loads are attained at the relatively short extension.
 Consult a competent engineer to assess safe or permitted loads.

 These are versatile in use.

-Tiger brand jack posts are strong and long-lasting.
+Tiger Brand jack posts are strong and long-lasting.
 They’re composed of heavy-duty, premium-quality high-carbon steel.
 These are adjustable, making them simple to assemble and install.
-Floor jacks from the Tiger brand are heavy-duty.
-Tiger brand jack posts support drooping floors, basement joists, and stairwells, among other things.
+Floor jacks from Tiger Brand are heavy-duty.
+Tiger Brand jack posts support drooping floors, basement joists, and stairwells, among other things.
 They’re secure since they’re double-locked for further protection.
-Floor jacks from the Tiger brand can be employed as secondary support forever.
+These loor jacks can be employed as secondary support forever.

 These floor jacks are adjustable.